 Most people report that the discomfort from gum graft is less than they expected.
 The discomfort from the donor site (if you had connective tissue graft or free gingival graft) is similar to a pizza burn.
-With this type of graft, there is little discomfort at the recipient site.
-In pedicle graft, where the donor and recipient sites are adjacent to each other, discomfort is similar to that at the donor site.
+With this type of graft, there is a little discomfort at the recipient site.
+In a pedicle graft, where the donor and recipient sites are adjacent to each other, discomfort is similar to that at the donor site.

 You can take over-the-counter medications for discomfort.
 You will be given instructions about how many to take and when.
 Studies show that for gum graft, people take an average of about 9 over-the-counter pills during recovery.

 Dressing and Bleeding

 Depending on the type of gum graft, we may apply a dressing to the donor area, the recipient area, or both.
 This dressing will have to stay in place until your periodontist removes it at a follow-up appointment.
 This includes the clear plastic stent that may be used to cover the donor site on the roof of your mouth.

 Bleeding may occur intermittently during the first 24 hours.
 If you notice bleeding, and you don’t have a stent covering the area, press dampened gauze or a tea bag up against the source of bleeding for a full 20 minutes to half an hour (pulling away the pressure to check if bleeding has stopped can make bleeding worse).

 Swelling is to be expected at both sites.
 The biggest concern is swelling at the recipient site.
 To help control this, you are encouraged to ice the site regularly.
 In most cases, swelling will be minor and shouldn’t be too noticeable when you have your mouth closed.

 You should eat a soft diet for up to two weeks after a gum graft.
 Typically, the graft is in the front of your mouth, and biting into hard foods will disturb the graft site.
 Eating cool foods can also help soothe discomfort and promote healing.